What’s a VLOOKUP in Excel?

 That wasn’t so hard!

 Searching through vast amount of data in Excel can be extremely tedious if you don’t utilize certain formulas.
 VLOOKUP allows you to identify and index information extremely easy and, contrary to popular belief, is not hard to implement.
 Once you understand the logic behind generating the formula’s syntax, we are confident that you will use it at every opportunity.
-Follow us for more tutorials!
+Follow us for more tutorials and don't forget the check the Microsoft's official website!